suf102/Data-and-Machine-Learning-Portfolio/README.md

 A mushroom classification project that classifies mushrooms into poisonous and non-poisonous.
 The classification tree was extremely successful, I suspect this is because the categories are very clear cut with every mushroom being either poisonous or not and the feature set being sufficient to totally determine a mushroom.
 Therefore, sufficient layers resulted in almost perfect results.

+## Hackathons

+In 2022 I competed in a MEV hackathon, I have included the full project including its writeup under the Hackathon folder.